matdechiara/TransPred/README.md

 ## Data and terms of use:
+**Note: The manuscript that marks the release of the genomics and phenotypic resources and their global description is in preparation.
+Please contact AF, GL and JW if you are interested in using the data before they are formally release**
-* TransPred continuously releases *E. coli* sequence,  antibiotics resistance and transmission of resistance data from strains accumulating in the project.
+TransPred continuously releases *E. coli* sequence,  antibiotics resistance and transmission of resistance data from strains accumulating in the project.
 The data is available to academic users provided that such users agree:
 * Not to distribute the data to third parties
 * Not to present or publish analysis of the data unless the data has been published in peer reviewed scientific journals by members of the consortium
 * To reference the source of the data in a scientifically correct way when presented